 Utilization of Internal Banking Networks

 International banks can speed up SWIFT payments for companies with a global presence.
-Companies can streamline international payments like payroll and internal transfers by using an identical international bank for all their subsidiaries.
+By using an identical international bank for all their subsidiaries, companies can streamline international payments like payroll and internal transfers.

 This is especially beneficial for multinational corporations making quick transactions across different countries.